Omega-3 Fish Oil Benefits for Heart Health

 • Blood Stickiness:

-The stickiness of blood can increase with inflammation and lead to the formation of clots.
+The stickiness of blood can increase during inflammation, leading to clot formation.
 Clots may then contribute to heart attack, stroke, and pulmonary embolism

 • Hypertension:

-Increasing the intake of fish oil may decrease blood pressure significantly.
-Intake greater than 2g may be best (10; 11).
+Increasing fish oil intake may significantly lower blood pressure.
+Intake greater than 2g may be best (1011).

 • High triglycerides and metabolic markers

-Omega-3 intake is associated with a reduction of triglycerides in the blood, 2-4g per day intake can be necessary to see significant results (12; 13; 14).
+Omega-3 intake is associated with a reduction in blood triglycerides; an intake of 2-4g per day may be necessary to see significant results (121314).

-3.4 grams of a fish oil supplement for 1 month may reduce triglycerides as much as 30-50% (15; 16). >3g per day of fish oil is considered a pharmaceutical dose.
+3.4 grams of a fish oil supplement for 1 month may reduce triglycerides by 30-50% (1516). >3g per day of fish oil is considered a pharmaceutical dose.

 • Blood Sugar Regulation

-Insulin sensitivity is a measure of how well the body responds to insulin after the intake of sugar and carbohydrates.
+Insulin sensitivity is a measure of how well the body responds to insulin after consuming sugar and carbohydrates.
 Someone with insulin resistance needs to pump out increasing amounts of insulin, tiring out the pancreas, leading to high fasting sugar, and putting enormous strain on the body to heal and compensate.

-Triglyceride formation can increase, and build up in the liver, leading to non-alcohol fatty liver disease, weight gain, and increased cardiovascular disease risk.
-Sugar, when in in the bloodstream, is also directly damaging to blood vessels.
-Strategies to improve insulin resistance are some of the most important for anti-aging and high quality of life with increasing age.
+Triglyceride formation can increase and build up in the liver, leading to non-alcoholic fatty liver disease, weight gain, and increased cardiovascular disease risk.
+When in the bloodstream, sugar is also directly damaging to blood vessels.
+Strategies to improve insulin resistance are among the most important for anti-aging and for maintaining a high quality of life as we age.

 Omega-3-Index: Measuring Omega-3 Levels in the Body

-One of the most important markers for overall health in the body is the omega-3-index.
-It is as predictive of mortality risk as smoking, hypertension, diabetes, age, and other widely regarded predictors of whole body health.
+One of the most important markers of overall health is the omega-3 index.
+It is as predictive of mortality risk as smoking, hypertension, diabetes, age, and other widely regarded predictors of whole-body health.

 This simple home blood test lets you know the percentage of omega-3s in the blood.